navigation bar

 Water Quality and Flow Rates

 Murky to muddy, getting muddier right after local rainfalls.
-Almost always enough water to run the Falls, with rapids rated from Class I to Class IV, depending upon current flow rate.
+Almost always enough water to run the Falls, with rapids (at Hidalgo Falls) rated from Class I to Class II+, depending upon current flow rate.

 Best Times to Go

 This section of the Brazos can generally be run almost anytime.
-It is a wet ride, so prepare accordingly, especially if paddling in winter months.
+It is a wet ride around Hidalgo Falls, so prepare accordingly, especially if paddling in winter months.

 Hazards to Navigation

-The primary hazards on the Hidalgo Falls section of the Brazos are the large standing waves and whitewater rapids that can swamp and capsize a boat.
+The primary hazards are limited to the Hidalgo Falls section at about 101.6 miles below FM 969 where the large standing waves and whitewater rapids that can swamp and capsize a boat.
 Know your paddling skills and be prepared.
+Most of this reach is hazard-free except during or after a major flood when fast currents of deep water with large trees and debris can pose threats to safety.

 River Access Points